-You Man Are Chattin’ Bare S#!t: Stormzy And Chip Are Clashing…Well Chip Is, The Mandem Await Wicked Skengman’s Response
+British Rappers Stormzy And Chip Are Clashing…Well Chip Is, The Mandem Await Wicked Skengman’s Response

 Stormzy and Chip are clashing after video of Stormzy at Chip's house online

-You Man Are Chattin’ Bare S#!t: Stormzy And Chip Are Clashing…Well Chip Is, The Mandem Await Wicked Skengman’s Response
+British Rappers Stormzy And Chip Are Clashing…Well Chip Is, The Mandem Await Wicked Skengman’s Response

 There’s a storm brewing across the pond and one of the UK’s most prestigious artists is taking spray.
 Pun intended.

 Grime/rap/pop artists Stormzy and Chip are in the midst of a beef that has already gone off wax and into the streets.
 But before we get to that, allow us to explain how this war of words came to be.
-Back in May Chip, Skepta, and Young Adz released an album call Insomnia (it’s FIRE too).
+Back in May Chip, Skepta, and Young Adz released an album called Insomnia (it’s FIRE too).
 On the song “Waze” Chip spit a few bars that many took as shots aimed at Big Michael:

 “You ain’t been platinum, silver or gold, you ain’t even been bronze, you div, you ain’t even done ten years in this ting, round here we don’t hear you’re a king, man will take your throne”